Oxymetaphoric/milestone_project_1/README.md

    breeders more easily and more cheaply
 2. As the site owner I want to be able to easily see when a potential customer has contacted me through the website
-3. As the site owener I would like the site to be well optimised for SEO in order to increase visibility
+3. As the site owner I would like the site to be well optimised for SEO in order to increase visibility
 4. As the site owner I want potential customers to be able to contact/find us easily
 5. As the site owner I want to make sure customers are never lost on my website